A characterization of positroids, with applications to amalgams and excluded minors: Bonding and its application to amalgams of positroids

 Corollary \ref{cor:scbpc} and Theorem \ref{thm:bondmain1} give one case of the next result on parallel connection; the other case, when $p$ is a loop of one or both of $M$ and $N$, holds since contractions and direct sums of positroids are positroids.
 Recall that duals of positroids are positroids, and series connections are dual to parallel connections: $S(M,N) = \bigl(P(M^*,N^*)\bigr)^*$.
 Blum \cite[Corollary 4.2]{blum} treated the special cases of parallel and series extension.

 \begin{cor} If $M$ and $N$ are positroids and $|E(M)\cap E(N)|=1$, then the parallel connection $P(M,N)$ and the series connection $S(M,N)$ are positroids. \end{cor}

-Recall that a series-parallel network is a graph that can be obtained from a graph with a single edge (perhaps a loop) by repeatedly applying parallel extension and series extension.
-It is well known that a matroid is the cycle matroid of a series-parallel network if and only if it is connected, binary, and has no $M(K_4)$-minor.
+A \emph{series-parallel network} is a graph that can be obtained from a graph with a single edge (perhaps a loop) by repeatedly applying parallel extension and series extension.
+Duffin \cite{duffin} proved that a $2$-connected graph is a series-parallel network if and only if it has no $K_4$-minor.
+Binary matroids with no $M(K_4)$ minor are graphic since the excluded minors for graphic matroids, other than the excluded minor for binary matroids, have $M(K_4)$ as a minor.
+(See Tutte \cite{tutte} for the excluded minors.)
+So a matroid is the cycle matroid of a series-parallel network if and only if it is connected, binary, and has no $M(K_4)$-minor.
 The next corollary, which is also \cite[Theorem 5.1]{blum}, follows since the class of positroids is closed under parallel extension and series extension, and $M(K_4)$ is not a positroid.

-\begin{cor} A binary matroid is a positroid if and only if its connected components are cycle matroids of series-parallel networks. \end{cor}
+\begin{cor} A binary matroid is a positroid if and only if the restriction to each of its connected components is the cycle matroid of a series-parallel network. \end{cor}

-Theorem \ref{thm:bondmain2} below, which we illustrate in Figure \ref{fig:bondrevvar}, is a result in the spirit of Theorem \ref{thm:bondmain1}, but with slightly different hypotheses on $T$.
-We start with a variation on Lemma \ref{lem:conrestP}.